edgelesssys/contrast/docs/versioned_docs/version-1.16/architecture/components/policies.md

 After the last step, we know that the policy hasn't been tampered with and, thus, that the workload matches expectations and may receive mesh certificates.

-## Platform Differences

-Contrast uses different rules and data sections for different platforms.
-This results in different policy hashes for different platforms.
-The `generate` command automatically derives the correct set of rules and data sections from the `reference-values` flag.

 ## Supported resource kinds

-Contrast policies can be generated for all Kubernetes resource kinds that spawn pods, including:
+Contrast policies can be generated for all built-in Kubernetes resource kinds that spawn pods, including:

 <!-- keep-sorted start by_regex=`(\w+)` -->
 - `CronJob`